calderast/Hex-maze/README.md

 # Hex-maze
-This repo provides a set of functions to generate and plot hex maze configurations and optimal barrier change sequences for the hex maze behavioral task used by the Berke Lab at UCSF.
+This repo provides a set of functions to generate, plot, and calculate info about hex maze configurations and optimal barrier change sequences for the hex maze behavioral task used by the Berke Lab at UCSF.
 It also provides databases of valid maze configurations and their attributes.

 ## Step 1.
 Fork and clone the repository
 To contribute to this project, you first need to fork the repository to your own GitHub account.
 This creates a copy of the project where you can make changes.